Seeing that chronic digestive disorders are well served by an individualized approach is one thing. Practically implementing that insight is another.

 It is important to note that most of these imbalances cannot be directly measured or visualized through standard medical testing or imaging.
 In some cases, modern diagnostics provide important clues but not conclusions.
 In other cases, we are left largely in the dark.

-Fortunately, traces do appear.
-Constellations of symptoms can offer a deep view into what is happening within a person’s body as a whole.
-Many of these symptoms are present but overlooked, and they are not typically explored in the medical treatment room.
-Patients with digestive disorders can experience a large number of symptoms, including changes in the timing and character of:
+For this reason, constellations of symptoms can offer a deep view into what is happening within the body as a whole.
+People with digestive disorders may experience significant changes in the timing and character of:

 - hunger